Student Life at Dows Lane

-We do not permit children to bring toys to school.
+Students should not bring toys to school.
 This includes any type of electronic toy, collectibles, etc. We recognize that some children may need an item on the bus for personal or soothing reasons.
 This is allowed, however the item must be kept in a backpack during the school day, so it doesn't distract from learning.
-If a class is holding a special event or celebration, the teacher will communicate what items are allowed (example: 2nd-grade-store)
+If a class is holding a special event or celebration, the teacher will communicate what items are allowed (example: 2nd grade store).

 Personal Electronic Device Use:

 If a student is found using a device to take pictures or record a video, they will lose the privilege of wearing or bringing the device to school.
 The device will be taken, and kept in the Main Office, until an adult can collect it.

 Every day, students are encouraged to dress appropriately, free of distraction for learning and play.
 Sneakers are suggested daily.

 - Outdoor Recess: During cold-temperature months, outdoor recess is a daily decision.
 We believe that students should go outside for fresh air, even when it's cold.
 On cold weather days, please dress your child appropriately for outdoor play.
 Please provide your child with layers - hat, scarf, gloves and an appropriate jacket.

 - Physical Education Dress Code: In order to ensure the safety of our students, sneakers must be worn on days when your child has Physical Education.
 Please do not send your child in with slip-on shoes or sandals.
 Your child will be unable to participate in Physical Education unless sneakers are worn.
 Children should also be comfortably dressed for physical activities such as jumping and climbing.
 We suggest wearing tights or shorts under dresses or skirts.